 }

-• Abstract could reach the mail exchange (MX) server and confirm the SMTP status, so the mailbox almost certainly exists.
+- Abstract reached the mail exchange server and confirmed the SMTP status, so the mailbox almost certainly exists.

-• The domain is a free provider but not a disposable one.
-It is a personal address, not a role-based one like support@ or admin@.
+- The domain is a free provider but not a disposable one.
+It represents a personal address, not a role-based one like "support@".

-• A high quality_score with a DELIVERABLE status means you can safely accept the email for user signup.
+- A high "quality_score" and a "DELIVERABLE" status mean you can safely accept the user signup or send an email immediately.

 Final Thoughts